unicef/publicgoods-toolkit/procurement.md

 functioning.
 Another approach to enforcing modular separation is through OSQA, described below.

+Should there be a significant set of particular local needs for your DPG, modular contracting (and a modular architecture) provides flexibility to accomodate customizations and better support local business and talent development.
+As an example, [UNICEF contracted with a commercial software develoment vendor](https://www.unicef.org/evaluation/media/946/file/Primero.pdf) to create the open source Primero platform.
+Deploying agencies can find their own vendors to design and build Primero forms and workflows, but if the project is complicated or the deploying agency is unable to source additional development and funds locally, UNICEF entered long-term agreements with four IT service providers to help.

 Finally, we note that modular contracting aligns perfectly with the [Open Contracting Data Standard DPG](https://standard.open-contracting.org/latest/en/).

 **KEY RECOMMENDATION**: Modular contracting can help to better connect the right vendor to the right task, break vendor lock-in and reduce risks associated with any one vendor.
 It works best with an agile development model and modular technical design.